jexxa-projects/JexxaTutorials/BookStore/README.md

 *   JDK 17 (or higher) installed
 *   Maven 3.6 (or higher) installed
 *   curl to trigger the application
-*   A postgres DB (if you start the application with a real DB)
+*   Optional: A postgres DB

 ## Requirements to the application core
 This application core should provide following super simplified functionality: